Extremizing Measures of Magic on Pure States by Clifford-stabilizer States: Abstract

 \section{Abstract}

 Magic states are essential resources enabling universal, fault-tolerant quantum computation within the stabilizer framework.
 They were originally termed ``magic'' not only because their non-stabilizerness provides the extra resource needed for stabilizer codes, constrained by the Eastin-Knill theorem, to achieve universality, but also because they can be fault-tolerantly distilled in a manner compatible with stabilizer-based error correction.
 Since then, various discrete and continuous measures have been introduced to quantify non-stabilizerness (``magic''), for both pure and mixed states.
-However, not every state with nonzero magic, as defined by these measures, has been shown to be distillable by a stabilizer code.
+However, not every state with nonzero magic, as defined by these measures, has been shown to be distillable by a stabilizer code, and many of currently known distillable states arise as special cases of \emph{Clifford-stabilizer states}, defined as pure states uniquely stabilized by finite subgroups of the Clifford group.
 In this work, we develop a general framework for \emph{group-covariant functionals} on the real manifold of Hermitian operators.
 We formalize the notions of $G$-stabilizer spaces, states and codes for arbitrary finite subgroups $G \subset \mathrm{U}(\mH)$, the group of unitary operators acting on the Hilbert space $\mH$, and introduce analytic families of $G$-covariant functionals on $\mathrm{Herm}(\mH)$, the real vector space of Hermitian operators on $\mH$.
 Our main theorem shows that any $G$-invariant pure state is an extremal point for a broad class of derived functionals, including symmetric combinations, max-type functionals, and $\alpha$-Rényi-type sums, whenever the underlying family is $G$-covariant.
 This extremality holds when variations are restricted to directions lying in the orthogonal complement of the stabilized subspace associated with the group, while the state remains pure.
-Specializing to the Pauli and Clifford groups, this framework unifies the extremality structure of several canonical magic measures (mana, stabilizer Rényi entropies, stabilizer fidelity) within a single group-theoretic and geometric picture.
-In particular, \emph{Clifford-stabilizer states}- states that are uniquely stabilized by finite subgroups of the Clifford group as we define in this work- extremize these three measures of magic for pure states.
+Specializing to the Pauli and Clifford groups, this framework unifies the extremality structure of several canonical magic measures (mana, stabilizer Rényi entropies, generalized stabilizer entropies, stabilizer fidelity) within a single group-theoretic and geometric picture.
+In particular, Clifford-stabilizer states extremize these three measures of magic for pure states.
 We identify a distinguished class of Clifford-stabilizer states, the non-degenerate eigenstates of Clifford operations.
 We find all Clifford-inequivalent states of those for qubits, qutrits, ququints, and two-qubit systems, discovering new candidates for magic distillation protocols.
 Notably, we propose an inefficient distillation protocol for a two-qubit magic state with higher stabilizer fidelity than $\ket{TT}$ and $\ket{TH}$.
 Finally, we conjecture, based on numerical results, that stabilized subspaces of finite subgroups of the Clifford group whose Wigner functions are everywhere non-vanishing maximize the mana of magic under variations in the orthogonal complement.
+Moreover, guided by both numerical observations and structural considerations, we conjecture that the so-called SIC-POVM fiducial states are Clifford-stabilizer states.